 Dream of:21 September 1982 "Parasites"

 I had gone to visit the home of my step-grandfather Clarence andmy grandmother Mabel.
-The house was a rather modern one which reminded me somewhat of the House in New Boston (a ranch style house which my father had built in 1968 on a hill in New Boston, Ohio).
+The house was a rather modern one which reminded me somewhat of the House in Sciotoville (a ranch style house which my father had built in 1968 on a hill in Sciotoville, Ohio).

-Mabel wasn't there; I had the feeling that she had died and that Clarence had inherited the house; but Clarence likewise wasn't there.
+Mabel was not there; I had the feeling that she had died and that Clarence had inherited the house; but Clarence likewise was not there.

-I walked into the living room which soon began filling with people whom I perceived to be relatives of Clarence and who seemed to be somehow related to my step-uncle Ivan.
+I walked into the living room which soon began filling with people whom I perceived to be relatives of Clarence and who seemed to be somehow related to his son, my step-uncle Ivan.
 The more I looked at them, the more I thought that they were only in-laws or step-relatives of Ivan and that their relation with Ivan was rather tenuous.
 They were a rather unsavory bunch.
-They weren't dirty, but they seemed uncouth and several were rather overweight.
+They were not dirty, but they seemed uncouth and several were rather overweight.

 I wandered into the kitchen where someone had carried in a package of sweet rolls in an aluminum foil tray wrapped in plastic.
 It seemed there was little to eat in the house and it appeared that in general these people were parasites dissipating Clarence's wealth.
 Their behavior bothered me and I wondered if Clarence would force the people to leave if he returned home.
 As I looked around the kitchen, I wondered if any roaches were in the house.
 If roaches were there, I doubted any of these people would even bother to have them killed.

 When I walked back into the living room, I found the people had left.
-In their place I found Jon (my friend from law school) standing shirtless in the middle of the room.
+In their place I found my lawschool friend Jon Wickizer standing shirtless in the middle of the room.
 Jon and I talked and the conversation turned toward law.
 He told me that he had been learning to do title searches and that he was planning to do title searches when he became a lawyer.
 I personally had no desire to do that kind of work (which seemed rather mundane to me), but I thought title work was at least a skill which he could learn and at which he could become proficient.

 When Jon became rather nasty, I felt increasingly as if I wanted to get away and I had the distinct impression he was going to do something to hurt me.
 When he left the room to go outside, I was sure he was going to fetch something with which to injure me.
 Thinking now was a good opportunity to flee, I stepped out the back door.